Race, Ethnicity, Language, Sexual Orientation, and Gender Identity Questions

 Q: What is sexual orientation?

-- Queer is sometimes used to express that sexuality and gender can be complicated, change over time, and might not fit neatly into either/or identities, like male or female, gay or straight.
+• Queer is sometimes used to express that sexuality and gender can be complicated, change over time and may not fit neatly into either/or identities, like male or female, gay or straight.

-- Questioning – the process of thinking about, paying attention to, or figuring out one sexual orientation, gender identity, and/or gender expression.
+• Questioning – the process of thinking about, paying attention to or determining one’s sexual orientation, gender identity and/or gender expression.

 Q: What is gender identity?

-Gender identity is one’s innermost concept of self as male, female, or a blend of both or neither—how individuals perceive themselves and what they call themselves.
+Gender identity is one’s innermost concept of self as male, female, neither or a blend of both; it is how individuals perceive themselves and what they call themselves.
 One’s gender identity can be the same or different from the sex assigned at birth.

 Q: What is gender expression?

-The external appearance of one’s gender identity which is usually expressed through behavior, clothing, body characteristics or voice, and which may or may not conform to socially defined behaviors and characteristics typically associated with being either masculine or feminine.
+Gender expression is the external appearance of one’s gender identity, which is usually expressed through behavior, clothing, body characteristics or voice, and that may or may not conform to socially defined behaviors and characteristics typically associated with being either masculine or feminine.

 Q: What does transgender mean?

-- Gender Queer – A person whose gender identity is neither man nor woman, is between or beyond genders, or is some combination of genders.
-Some genderqueer people identify under the transgender umbrella while others do not.
+• Gender Queer – A person whose gender identity is neither man nor woman, is between or beyond gender or is some combination of genders.
+Some gender queer people identify under the transgender umbrella while others do not.

 Q: Why am I asked about my sexual orientation and gender identity?